 Adobe is billing Photoshop.com as the online complement to their family of Photoshop software.
 Millions of people so far have signed on for an account and benefited from powerful Photoshop technology for those on-the-go.
 In launching the site’s latest features, Adobe incorporated feedback from thousands of users who wanted a central destination hub for Photoshop interests that brings better and higher performance tools, plus tutorials, inspiration, community, product information, access to trials & purchase, news, and more.

-Following our tradition of providing the direct download links for major Adobe products such as CS6, Acrobat XI, Photoshop & Premiere Elements 11, and Lightroom 4, below you’ll find all the DDL for the recently-released Adobe Flash Player 10.1.
+Following our tradition of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Acrobat DC, Elements 15, and Lightroom 6/CC, below you’ll find all the DDL for the recently-released Adobe Flash Player 10.1.
 This is important because the free Flash Player is the most widely-used and often-downloaded software in world, and some folks find it easier to gain access without a download manager (Akamai/Adobe DLM), or with their own DLM, and without additional products or toolbars included.

 Check your current Adobe Flash Player version: What version are you running now?